davedawkins/sutil-oxide/README.md

 Coming soon..

-A toolkit to help build web apps that need a docking pane layout
+A toolkit to help build web apps that need a docking pane layout.
+Aimed at desktop for now!

 Features: